bembidiona/bandonautica/README.md

 * The first time searching with a specified tag can take some time.
 But after that is way faster that randonauting in the complete bandcamp site
 * Waiting the sites respond the requests can take some time, making the GUI unresponsive.
 Try to don't fiddle with the GUI when a search or downloads is in progress.
 * Crashes are expected.
 Check the log.txt file for a list of the tracks listened and hints of what can be gone wrong.
+* In 2021 ANU changed their site.
+A new key is generated every something days?
+This needs to be investigated, but for now add your key by hand in the config file in the ANU_KEY slot.
+(Check your key by sending a request from this [page](https://qrng.anu.edu.au/dice-throw/), go to dev tools with `F12`, and look the string in the requests tab in `dice_nonce_field`.
+Here is an [Example image](https://raw.githubusercontent.com/bembidiona/bandonautica/master/src/form.png) using Firefox)